FredaXYu/FinalProject/README.md

 If you are a company and want to use my models, please contact me first.

-The results of my models can be referenced in your paper.
+The results of my models should be referenced in your paper, if you use my conclusions.
 The citation format:

 Yu, Xiaoyun.
 "Comparative Analysis of Neural Networks and General NLP Methods on An Academic Journal Article Database." *University of London, BSc Computer Science, Final Project*, 13 Mar.
 2023. https://github.com/FredaXYu/FinalProject.